last-ent/last-ent.github.io/posts/introduction-to-adts-algebraic-data-types.md

 def programADTs(allIntegers: AllIntegers): Areas = allIntegers // Compiler error!
 ```

-However with ADTs, we have the compiler on our side ensuring the program is "typesafe" and "correct".
+However with ADTs, we have the compiler on our side ensuring the program is typesafe and correct.

-I hope this has convinced you of the value ADTs can bring to the game.
+I hope this shows you of the value of ADTs and what they bring to the game.

-## Example: Web Application